chrismetcalf/GOC-API-Stnd-new-structure/README.md

 To avoid collision with the data and general interoperability metadata is to be described in a variable in the response.

-One field is required in the metadata varialble, the date the response was created in ISO 8601 date time format with timezone as described below.
+One field is required in the metadata varialble, the creation datetime of the response in ISO 8601 date time format with timezone as described below.

 ```JSON
 {